allankapoor/hurricane_damage/README.md

 <h3>Deep Network Leveraging Transfer Learning</h3>

 After training and evaluating the models described above, I next leveraged transfer learning to find out if pre-trained deep learning models could produce better and/or more stable results.
-Out of the many deep learning models available I decided to use Resnet50 because: </p>
+Out of the many deep learning models available I decided to use Resnet50 because it: </p>
- 1) it offers a good balance of accuracy and training efficiency
+ 1) Offers a good balance of accuracy and training efficiency
- 2) it was used in the baseline model for the xView2 competition, which suggested that it would perform well for a similar aerial imagery classification task.
+ 2) Was used in the baseline model for the xView2 competition, which suggested that it would perform well for a similar aerial imagery classification task.

 Starting with the same hyperparameter settings for the convolution and dense layers as the best performing model from the previous section, several iterations based on different combinations of convolution filters size, dense layer node density, dropout rate, and learning rate were tested.
 The best performing deep network achieved a **validation accuracy of 0.9765**, slightly better than the standard convolutional network.</p>